 Placement Cell: The College strives at providing 100% placement assistance to its students.
-Students are given special training by the Placement Cell in company specific employability skills apart from curriculam.
-Résumé Workshops, Group Discussions, Interview Procedures, Mock Interviews and Telephonic Interviews with professional recruiters are just a few activities of the Placement Cell.
+Students are given special training by the Placement Cell in company specific employability skills in their Final Year of study.
+Résumé

+Workshops, Group Discussions, Interview Procedures, Mock Interviews and Telephonic Interviews with professional recruiters are just a few activities of the Placement Cell.